TheBetaM/CrateModLoader/CrateModLoader/Readme.txt

 Crate Mod Loader 1.0
-Randomizer and mod loader for PS1, PS2, PSP and GC games.
+Randomizer and mod loader for PS1, PS2, GC and Wii games.
+(PSP coming soon)
-It detects, extracts, modifies and rebuilds detected disc image files in an easy to setup way.
+It detects, extracts, modifies and rebuilds disc image files in an easy to setup way.

 License Information